shinenelson/CodeBlog/_posts/2020-06-14-swap-status.md

 is supposed to be fetched back by the physical memory _when_ it is required.
 So it is by design that the swap doesn't write back to the physical memory unless it is specifically summoned.
-So then what happens to those swap pages that were deallocated by the operating system?
+So then, what happens to those swap pages that were deallocated by the operating system?
 They just stay there forever like zombies.
 And who likes zombies, especially zombie processes and memory?
+Nobody.

 Well, if the swap won't write back to the RAM on it's own, then what do we do?
 We force it to write back.